 Adelia’s Studio is the crown jewel of Historic Westwood.
-It is where one of Tennessee’s first professionally recognized female painters worked, displayed her paintings, inspired her students, hosted the Nicholson Art League and welcomed her closest circle of friends and family.
+It is where one of Tennessee’s first professional female painters worked, displayed her paintings, inspired her students, hosted the Nicholson Art League and welcomed her closest circle of friends and family.

 While Adelia occasionally painted portraits (especially of her children) and landscapes, her favorite subject matter was flowers, especially hollyhocks, which she also grew in her garden at Westwood.
-Her works were exhibited at expositions throughout the South and occasionally won various awards.
-Her paintings are currently part of the collections of the Knoxville Museum of Art, the East Tennessee History Center, and the Tennessee State Museum.
-The collection at Historic Westwood is the largest public gallery of her work and is on loan from the McClung Collection.
+Adelia studied at the Philadelphia Academy of Fine Art and the Corcoran Art Gallery in Washington, D.C.
+Her works were exhibited at expositions throughout the South and won various awards.
+Her paintings are currently included in the collections of the Knoxville Museum of Art and the Tennessee State Museum.
+The collection at Historic Westwood is the largest public gallery of her work with many pieces on permanent loan from the McClung Collection.

 Antique Lamp Collection